Why are there levies to be paid for the delivery of import consignments?

 In Svizzera si applicano le seguenti aliquote per l’IVA:

 |Normal rate on taxable deliveries and services||8 %|

 |Reduced rate on taxable deliveries and services (e.g. books)||2.5 %|

-- Declared as a gift or evidently a gift
+- Declared as a gift (on the shipping documents), or clearly recognizable as a gift

 - Tobacco products